Strategy presets

 Use the strategy template to decide what each channel should do.
 Use the audit, calendar, report, and engagement tools when the plan is ready to become execution, measurement, and the next cycle.

-Many strategy pages still hand users a blank download, a whiteboard, or a long guide.
+Many free social media plan templates still hand users a blank download, a slide deck, or a whiteboard.
 That can explain the job, but it does not always turn the plan into something a small team can actually use today.

-This social media strategy template is built for that working middle step: define the audience, clarify the offer, choose the content pillars, give each platform a job, and keep a short list of experiments under control before the calendar fills up.
+This social media strategy template is built for that working middle step: define the audience, clarify the offer, choose the content pillars, give each platform a job, set the KPIs, and keep a short list of experiments under control before the calendar fills up.

 Best practice: strategy should explain what each channel is for and what good performance looks like before it decides posting volume.

-Choose the planning window, preset, and channel mix so the strategy starts with a useful shape instead of a blank page.
+Choose a 30-day, 90-day, campaign, or quarterly planning window so the strategy starts with a useful shape instead of a blank page.

-Define the audience need, the recurring promise, and the call to action for each pillar before you build the calendar.
+Define the audience need, recurring promise, platform role, posting cadence, and call to action before you build the calendar.

-Copy the summary or export the rows when the plan is ready to move into calendars, reports, and scheduler workflows.
+Copy the summary or export CSV for Google Sheets or Excel when the plan is ready to move into calendars, reports, and scheduler workflows.

-A practical strategy template should include the planning window, goals, audience, positioning, content pillars, platform roles, measurement priorities, and a short list of experiments worth testing next.
+A practical social media strategy template should include the planning window, business goals, target audience, positioning, content pillars, platform roles, posting cadence, KPIs, and a short list of experiments worth testing next.

 Yes.
 The template saves locally in your browser on this device, so you can close the page and return to the same draft later.